 - Always be ready to take note of what inspires you.

-Want to learn more about how your personality type impacts your writing?
-Discover more in my latest book I Can’t Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Writing Problems.
+- Read my book I Can’t Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Writing Problems.
+This book is full of tips on how to align your writing process with your personality type.